 - It takes a lot of strength to make a good crease.

-- Only comes in a few different colours.
+- It only comes in a few different colors.

 - This is another pretty expensive kind of paper.